Learn To Square Dance - It's easy!

 STAR: Four Men (or ladies) put their right hands into the

 middle of the set with their wrist on the wrist of the person in

 front of them, and circle The Star in a clockwise direction.
 For

 a LEFT HAND STAR, put left hands into the middle and circle THE

-on many more basic and advanced square dance steps are demonstrated
+on basic and advanced square dance steps are also demonstrated

 aid "The Australian Standard Square Dance".

-This manual is now available for purchase and immediate download
+This manual is available for immediate viewing and download

 Back to Top